webdiscus/html-bundler-webpack-plugin/README.md

 > The `Eta` has the EJS-like syntax, is only 2KB gzipped and is much fasted than EJS.

-If the `preprocessor` is a string value one of listed above, will be used the preconfigured templating compiler.
 You can pass a custom options of the template engine using the [preprocessorOptions](#loader-option-preprocessorOptions).

 For example, if you have `EJS` templates: